 The GTNETx2 card, the RTDS Simulator’s network interface card, provides an interface to external equipment via various Ethernet-based communication protocols, including MODBUS, TCP/UDP, IEC 61850 GOOSE and Sampled Values, DNP3, IEC 60870-5-104, and synchrophasor data.

-The GTFPGA Unit is an optional auxiliary hardware component that enhances the capabilities of the RTDS Simulator for certain applications.
-The rack-mountable enclosure houses a powerful FPGA board capable of high-speed calculations in parallel with the power system simulation running on the central RTDS Simulator processing hardware.
-The GTFPGA Unit connects to the main simulation hardware via fibre optic cable.
+The GTSOC V2 is an optional auxiliary hardware component that enhances the capabilities of the RTDS Simulator for certain applications.
+The rack-mountable enclosure houses a powerful FPGA board and system-on-a-chip architecture capable of high-speed calculations in parallel with the power system simulation running on the central RTDS Simulator processing hardware.
+The GTSOC V2 connects to the main simulation hardware via fibre optic cable.

 - Modular Multilevel Converter (MMC) simulation for HVDC and FACTS